 City Science Response

-The project was conducted in two key phases - a baseline analysis, taking account of all open and proprietary data available and a second phase developing a bespoke survey of 1,500 staff, patients and visitors to capture insights specific to the Trust's emerging spatial, access and site strategies.
+City Science worked closely with the NHS Foundation Trust to conduct a comprehensive analysis, to understand the existing travel choices and patterns of staff, patients & visitors.
+The project was conducted in two key phases – a baseline analysis, taking account of all open and proprietary data available and a second phase developing a bespoke survey of 1,500 staff, patients and visitors to capture insights specific to the Trust’s emerging spatial, access and site strategies.

 “The Royal Devon & Exeter NHS Foundation Trust is committed to promoting the use of active and sustainable transport options to staff, patients and visitors when visiting the hospital and positively contributing to reducing Exeter’s congestion and air pollution, whilst improving the city’s health.
 City Science’s dedicated, experienced and knowledgeable team delivered thought provoking insights that we were able to use as an evidence base to help develop our plans for a number of schemes to improve travel to and from the hospital.
 City Science have helped the Trust recognise the challenges presented by single occupancy journeys and how tackling this problem will alleviate the strain on our on-site car parking.”